DanielCoutoVale/Dependencies/scripts/DUX-README.md

 # DUX Query

 A DUX query is meant to retrieve a group of one or more words related to each other through links (dependencies or ties).
-In its simplest format, a DUX query is composed of a single word.
-Here are three ways of specifying a word:
+In its simplest format, a DUX query is composed of a single word pattern.
+There are three ways of specifying a word:

 ```
 13492342